ibm-cloud-architecture/refarch-eda/README.md

 Where:

-* IBM Event Streams: Provides a Event Backbone supporting Pub/Sub communication, an event log, and simple event stream processing based on [Apache Kafka](https://kafka.apache.org/).
+1. Event sources: generates events and event streams from sources such as IoT devices, web app, mobile app, microservices…
-* IBM Cloud Functions: Provides a simplified programming model to take action on an event through a "serverless" function-based compute model.
+2. IBM Event Streams: Provides a Event Backbone supporting Pub/Sub communication, an event log, and simple event stream processing based on [Apache Kafka](https://kafka.apache.org/).
-* Streaming Analytics: Provides continuous ingest and analytical processing across multiple event streams.
+3. IBM Cloud Functions: Provides a simplified programming model to take action on an event through a "serverless" function-based compute model.
-* Decision Server Insights: Provides the means to take action on events and event streams through business rules.
+4. Streaming Analytics: Provides continuous ingest and analytical processing across multiple event streams.
+Decision Server Insights: Provides the means to take action on events and event streams through business rules.
-* Event Driven Microservices: Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.
+5. Event Stores: Provide optimized persistence (data stores), for event sourcing, Command Query Response Separation (CQRS) and analytical use cases.
-* Event Stores: Provide optimized persistence (data stores), for event sourcing, Command Query Response Separation (CQRS) and analytical use cases.
+6. Event Driven Microservices: Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.

 Now we will take a detailed look at each of these component areas which make up the reference architecture: